icopy-site/awesome/docs/awesome/awesome-geek-podcasts.md

 * [Packet Pushers](https://packetpushers.net/) - About data networking by network architects.
 Deeply technical & unabashedly nerdy.
 * [Partially Derivative](http://partiallyderivative.com/) - A podcast about Data, Nerdiness, and Beer.
 * [PHP Round Table](https://www.phproundtable.com/) - The PHP Roundtable is a casual gathering of developers discussing topics that PHP nerds care about.
-* [PHP Town Hall](http://phptownhall.com/) - Town Hall a way for PHP developers to raise questions about current events (https://github.com/guipdutra/awesome-geek-podcasts/blob/master/or upcoming things) in the PHP community, with different guests each week.
+* [PHP Town Hall](http://phptownhall.com/) - Town Hall a way for PHP developers to raise questions about current events (or upcoming things) in the PHP community, with different guests each week.
 * [Podcast.\__init__](https://www.podcastinit.com/) - A podcast about Python and the people who make it great.
 * [Practical AI](https://changelog.com/practicalai) – Making artificial intelligence practical, productive, and accessible to everyone.
 * [Python Bytes](https://pythonbytes.fm/) - Python headlines delivered directly to your earbuds.